Please join us for our Large Scale Communities Facilities Maintenance Forum on October 4, 2019 at Hemlock Farms Community Association.

 Opening Session: The Four Seasons of Maintenance: A Strategic Plan

-Presenter: Jamie Currier, Director of Public Works, Licensed Water Company Operator, Hemlock Farms Community Association
+Presenter: Jamie Curreri, Director of Public Works, Licensed Water Company Operator, Hemlock Farms Community Association

 No matter the season, effective maintenance never takes a break.
 Learn how to develop a year-round strategic plan for your community association’s maintenance program.